MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-cxrreportgen.md

 zone_pivot_groups: ?????
 ---

-# How to use MedImageParse Health AI Model for Generating Grounded Findings
+# How to use CXRReportGen Healthcare AI Model for Generating Grounded Findings

 [!INCLUDE [Feature preview](~/reusable-content/ce-skilling/azure/includes/ai-studio/includes/feature-preview.md)]

 [!INCLUDE [health-ai-models-meddev-disclaimer](../../includes/health-ai-models-meddev-disclaimer.md)]

-In this article, you learn how to deploy MedImageParse as an online endpoint for real-time inference and issue a basic call to the API.
+In this article, you learn how to deploy CXRReportGen as an online endpoint for real-time inference and issue a basic call to the API.
 The steps you take are:

 * Deploy the model to a self-hosted managed compute.
 * Grant permissions to the endpoint.
 * Send test data to the model, receive and interpret results

-## MedImageParse - Prompt-based Segmentation of Medical Images
+## CXRReportGen - Grounded Report Generation Model for Chest X-rays
-Biomedical image analysis is crucial for discovery in fields like cell biology, pathology, and radiology.
-Traditionally, tasks such as segmentation, detection, and recognition of relevant objects have been addressed separately, which can limit the overall effectiveness of image analysis.
-MedImageParse unifies these tasks through image parsing, jointly conducting segmentation, detection, and recognition across numerous object types and imaging modalities.
-By leveraging the interdependencies among these subtasks—such as the semantic labels of segmented objects—the model enhances accuracy and enables novel applications.
-For instance, it allows users to segment all relevant objects in an image using a simple text prompt, eliminating the need to manually specify bounding boxes for each object.
-Remarkably, this was achieved using only standard segmentation datasets, augmented by natural-language labels or descriptions harmonized with established biomedical object ontologies.
-This approach not only improved individual task performance but also offered an all-in-one tool for biomedical image analysis, paving the way for more efficient and accurate image-based biomedical discovery.
+Radiology reporting demands detailed image understanding, integration of multiple inputs (including comparisons with prior imaging), and precise language generation, making it an ideal candidate for generative multimodal models.
+CXRReportGen not only performs the task of generating a list of findings from a chest Xray study, but also extends it by incorporating the localization of individual findings on the image—a task we refer to as grounded report generation.
+Grounding enhances the clarity of image interpretation and the transparency of AI-generated text, thereby improving the utility of automated report drafting.
+The model combines a radiology-specific image encoder with a large language model and it takes as inputs a more comprehensive set of data than many traditional approaches: the current frontal image, the current lateral image, the prior frontal image, the prior report, and the Indication, Technique, and Comparison sections of the current report.
+These additions significantly enhance report quality and reduce hallucinations, demonstrating the feasibility of grounded reporting as a novel and richer task in automated radiology.

 ## Prerequisites

-To use MedImageParse model with Azure AI Studio, you need the following prerequisites:
+To use CXRReportGen model with Azure AI Studio, you need the following prerequisites:

 ### A model deployment

 **Deployment to a self-hosted managed compute**

-MedImageParse model can be deployed to our self-hosted managed inference solution, which allows you to customize and control all the details about how the model is served.
+CXRReportGen model can be deployed to our self-hosted managed inference solution, which allows you to customize and control all the details about how the model is served.

 For deployment to a self-hosted managed compute, you must have enough quota in your subscription.
 If you don't have enough quota available, you can use our temporary quota access by selecting the option **I want to use shared quota and I acknowledge that this endpoint will be deleted in 168 hours.**